andrewdarrow/AngularTest/README.md

 Simple project demonstrating Angular concepts like components, services and routing.

-## This project was generated with the following:
+## This project was created with the following:

 * Angular CLI: 11.0.1
 * Node: 15.2.0